 Dawid grew up in Poland in the 1980s.
-Determined to find his own unique creative expression, Dawid drew inspiration from the art, design and architecture of a Poland in transition, turning away from Central Europe and orienting itself towards Western Europe.
+Determined to find his own unique creative expression, Dawid drew inspiration from the art, design and architecture of a Poland in transition, turning away from Eastern and orienting itself to the West.

 “On arriving in the UK in 2004 I discovered a new world of cultural possibilities.
 It seemed that individual expression was not only tolerated here, but celebrated.
 I was a frequent visitor at galleries and museums, soaking up ideas from the art I experienced.”

-Working with forms and materials of diverse colours and finishes in order to have the widest possible vocabulary to express his ideas, Dawid has found himself returning time and again to the subject of the individual’s struggle for freedom from oppression.
+Working with diversity forms, materials and finishes in order to have the widest possible vocabulary to express his ideas, Dawid has found himself returning time and again to the subject of the individual’s struggle for freedom from oppression.
 He identifies as an “outsider”, and his art aims to make a connection with an audience which may have its own experience of being on the periphery of society.

 Dawid’s work concerns itself with themes of sexuality, death, religion, body, and the correlation and relationship between all of them.
 The majority of his pieces are inspired by autobiographical memories.

 Dawid works mainly with the cast glass technique.
 He completed his BA (Hons) in Glass and Ceramics in 2017, with the MA following in 2018.
 His work has been exhibited nationally and internationally in museums and galleries including: National Liberty Museum (Philadelphia), Centre for Contemporary Art (Prague), National Glass Centre (Sunderland) and Business Design Centre (London).